 If you are a Linux user, you may already know that, in a KDE environment, you are allowed some personalization.
-For example, if you go to Desktop Effects, and then Advanced, you’ll find an option named ‘Composition Type’ where you can choose between OpenGL or XRender.
-In this article, we’re going to explore the differences between the two to answer the question with which we titled our content: is XRender better on Linux?
+For example, if you go to Desktop Effects, and then Advanced, you’ll find an option named ‘Composition Type’.
+Its where you can choose between OpenGL or XRender.
+In this article, we’re going to explore the differences between the two.
+We will answer the question with which we titled our content: is XRender better on Linux?

 What are XRender and OpenGL?

 OpenGL and XRender are both drawing APIs that allow applications to visualize shapes and color and even certain geometrical transformations.
 The main difference between the two is that XRender is an extension to the X11 core protocol designed to fix some limitations that were addressed in the core X system.
 In particular, the core system does not draw transparency effects efficiently.

 Transparency is hard to achieve on a screen because screens are made of pixels and each pixel can show only one color at a time.
 The only way to produce the transparency effect on a screen is by mixing the colors of the transparent object with the background color (which is what is called alpha composting).

 With the standard protocol, obtaining transparency is inefficient and can cause many problems; this is why XRender has been implemented.
 That said, is XRender better on Linux when compared to OpenGL?

 There is not a straightforward answer to the question, “is XRender better on Linux?”.
 Because it would still depend on the use you make of your system.
 If you are a programmer, for example, OpenGL is considered more flexible.
 However, if you are a common user, Xrender is considered easier to set up.
 XRender also has another important advantage: it can support systems that don’t have proper OpenGL support.